 Other Meanings

-Searching the internet reveals that this standalone term can also be used as an abbreviation for the word “hard” or to refer to someone who is retarded in a nice way.
-The term can also be used as an acronym to represent some things as well.
-Some of the things it can stand for are “Acid Reflux Disease,” “Apple Remote Desktop,” “Absolute Risk Difference,” “Automatic Ring Down,” and “Anti-Reflective Device.”
-There are many more titles and phrases that it can represent as well, but there are simply too many to make this an all-inclusive list.
+Searching the internet reveals that this standalone term can also be used as an informal, shortened way of saying the word “hard.”
+Beyond casual slang, “ARD” can also serve as an acronym for a number of formal terms.
+Some of the things it can stand for include “Acid Reflux Disease,” “Apple Remote Desktop,” “Absolute Risk Difference,” “Automatic Ring Down,” and “Anti-Reflective Device.”
+There are many more titles and phrases it can represent as well, but there are simply too many to make this an all-inclusive list.

 Cool – Informal agreement or acknowledgment.